Last Updated on December 16, 2021 by Grow with Bovees

 But if you have clay soil or a large size lawn that can benefit from aeration two or three times per year, then the math makes more sense.

-Most lawn aeration tools are bulky and needless to say, heavy to move around.
+A tow behind model is bulky and needless to say, heavy to move around.
 If you don’t have a large garage to store a lawn aerator, then it makes sense to visit your nearest rental center.

 Additionally, if you are renting your current home or office, buying a new lawn aerator is not really a good investment, as it may be a daunting task to move it around in the future, for which an aerator rental is a good option.